-If I get a bit lazy and sneak off to social media for a few minutes, Grammarly follows me to Facebook, Twitter and all the rest.
+If I get a bit lazy and sneak off to social media for a few minutes, it follows me to Facebook, Twitter, and all the rest.

 Grammarly works on any site I use, and on top of being accurate, it is lightning fast.
 There is not a hint of hesitation when it suggests a correction.

 As my first line of defense against making writing mistakes or grammatical errors online, it ticks all the boxes for me.

 What about longer forms of writing?

 Blog posts and social media posts are one thing, but long-form writing is another.
-This is when I get serious and use the Grammarly editor.
+It is when I get serious and use the Grammarly editor.

 One of the significant advantages is that you can set your preferred English to correct your writing.
 Not only American and British but also Canadian and Australian English.

-The second is a great tool for fiction writers in particular.
-There is a personal dictionary, so you can add invented words or character names and be sure you get them right every time.
+The second is that it is an excellent tool for fiction writers in particular.
+There is a personal dictionary to add invented words or character names and be sure you get them right every time.

 Before you start, you can set your writing preferences and goals.

 Now we are ready to do some heavy-duty checking and correction with the Grammarly Editor.

-On the left of the editor screen, the text is displayed with suggested corrections underlined.
-On the right is a summary of errors that should be checked.
+On the left of the editor screen, your text displays with any suggested corrections underlined.
+On the right is a summary of errors that you should check.

 When checking a long document such as a book chapter, it is easy to see where possible problems lie and make your corrections.

 As I use a Mac, I upload my Word files to the editor and then download the corrected files without any loss of formatting.
 It works perfectly.

 One other check that you can do in the editor is to search for any plagiarism occurrences in your text.